Our Valued Parents:

 All parents and visitors must wear an Ascot security identification pass.
 Parent Identification passes are issued from the Front Office when a child is enrolled.
 Visitors or parents without their pass must obtain a visitor’s pass from the Guard’s station.
 Anyone not wearing identification passes will be refused entry into the school.
 Ascot places the security and safety of its students as a high priority and we thank you for your co-operation with these regulations.
 Parents are not permitted in the school building between the hours of 8:00am and 3:00pm unless they are accompanied by a member of staff or have an appointment at the Head’s Office.
-Parents are asked to stay in Parent Zones: the coffee shop or the covered walkway by the outdoor basketball court.
+Parents are asked to stay in Parent Zones: the vending machine building or the covered walkway by the Sports Hall.

 All vehicles must be parked on the car park and not on the driveway , which is for dropping off and picking up only.

 In Lower Primary, students are assessed through teacher observation and specially designed activities which provide opportunities for children to demonstrate their abilities.

 In Year 1 & 2, student progress is also monitored carefully by teachers during learning experiences in the classroom.

 Students in Year 3 – 6 complete their learning journals which allow teachers to track the progress of students each year.
 Additional End of Topic papers are completed by students for Maths and Science.
 Literacy work samples are collected which are then levelled according to the National Curriculum Levels.

 Secondary students’ progress is tracked through both formal and informal regular assessment tasks in each of the different subject specialist areas.
 In Years 7 – 9 this is then recorded using the National Curriculum leveling criteria; at IGCSE, we follow the A* – G University of Cambridge assessment criteria.